ard37880/Dino-Factory/README.md

 https://ko-fi.com/eprotocol

 Commands:
-For list of commands type !help once bot is installed
+For list of commands type / once bot is installed